-Tire rotations should be done once every 6,000 miles or so, and it’s a good idea to check the tread and pressure while you’re at it.
+Tire rotations should be done once every 6,000 miles or so, and it’s a good idea to check the tread and pressure with a tire pressure gauge while you’re at it.
 You can time tire rotations to correspond with other maintenance like oil changes, and have them done while the car is in the shop.
 That’s probably the more convenient route for most people, but it’s a snap to rotate your own tires at home.

 Know your tires